 In other words, you need to know your objective BEFORE you have the conversation!

-Do you need to tell your ex something important about your kids?
-Are you trying to persuade your ex to do something?
+Do you need to tell your spouse/ex something important about your kids?
+Are you trying to persuade your spouse/ex to do something?
 Are you facing a problem that only both of you can solve?

-If you don’t have a very specific reason to dive into a difficult conversation with your ex, then why do it?
-That’s especially true if your ex is difficult, demanding, or intimidating.
+If you don’t have a very specific reason to dive into a difficult conversation with your spouse/ex, then why do it?
+That’s especially true if your spouse/ex is difficult, demanding, or intimidating.

-Similarly, if having the conversation isn’t likely to help you do whatever it is you want or need to do, there isn’t any point in having it.
+Similarly, if having the conversation isn’t likely to help you achieve whatever it is you want or need to do, there isn’t any point in having it.
 (Unless, of course, you like to fight!)

 How to Talk to Your Ex Without Causing a Fight